News & Politics

-In 2002, President Olusegun Obasanjo established the Economic and Financial Crimes Commission (EFCC) by an Act of the National Assembly.
-The formation of the agency was a response to international pressure from the Financial Action Task Force (FATF) on money laundering, also known as Groupe d’action financière (GAFI).
-Mallam Nuhu Ribadu was appointed the pioneer […]
+In 2002, President Olusegun Obasanjo established the Economic and Financial Crimes Commission (EFCC) by an Act of the National Assembly in response to international pressure from the Financial Action Task Force (FATF) on money laundering, also known as Groupe d’action financière (GAFI).
+Mallam Nuhu Ribadu was appointed the pioneer chairman and within months, the EFCC […]

-In 2002, President Olusegun Obasanjo established the Economic and Financial Crimes Commission (EFCC) by an Act of the National Assembly.
-The formation of the agency was a response to international pressure from the Financial Action Task Force (FATF) on money laundering, also known as Groupe d’action financière (GAFI).
+In 2002, President Olusegun Obasanjo established the Economic and Financial Crimes Commission (EFCC) by an Act of the National Assembly in response to international pressure from the Financial Action Task Force (FATF) on money laundering, also known as Groupe d’action financière (GAFI).

 Mallam Nuhu Ribadu was appointed the pioneer chairman and within months, the EFCC made its mark by cracking down on politicians looting the treasury and fraudsters involved in financial scams, locally known as 419—a reference to Section 419 of the Nigerian Criminal Code.
 These efforts quickly brought the agency into the public eye as it tackled individuals previously seen as untouchable.

 In its early years, the EFCC focused heavily on prosecuting political figures accused of embezzling public funds.
 However, over time, the agency has broadened its scope to other forms of financial crimes.
-In a controversial shift of focus, the Economic and Financial Crimes Commission (EFCC) has redirected its efforts from pursuing corrupt politicians to targeting young men suspected of being “Yahoo boys”—a term for internet fraudsters.
+In a controversial shift of focus, the Economic and Financial Crimes Commission (EFCC) has redirected its efforts from targeting corrupt politicians to targeting young men suspected of being “Yahoo boys”— internet fraudsters.
 Despite the commission’s official abolition of night raids in 2023, EFCC continued with its illegal nocturnal operations, often conducted without arrest warrants.

-One such illegal sting operation in Anambra State went tragically wrong when EFCC operatives attempted to arrest one Joshua Chukwubueze Ikechukwu on Friday, 17th January 2024 at his residence in Ifite during a 3 a.m. raid.
+One such illegal sting operation in Anambra State went tragically wrong when EFCC operatives attempted to break into the residence of one Joshua Chukwubueze Ikechukwu on Friday, 17th January 2025 in Ifite in a 3 a.m. raid.
 Ikechukwu—a medical doctor and coder—mistook the operatives for armed robbers and, in self-defense, used his licensed firearm as they forcefully broke into his home under the cover of darkness.
 The incident resulted in the death of Salisu, an EFCC assistant superintendent, and left another operative injured.
 The EFCC’s response?
-In a statement that has since gone viral, they claimed his work in online medical supplies and coding looked suspicious, and of “doubtful legitimacy.”
-They took his laptops and iPads as “evidence.”
+In a statement that has since gone viral, alleging his work in online medical supply and coding seemed suspicious and was of “doubtful legitimacy.”
+His laptops and iPads were taken as “evidence.”
 They also noted that, due to the fatal outcome of the raid, Ikechukwu remained in police custody and would be brought to trial.
-But let’s think about this – since when did being a tech-savvy doctor become a crime?
-This is happening in 2025 when digital business is the norm, not the exception.

 The incident has touched a nerve with Nigerians, and rightfully so.
-Nigerians are tired of seeing young professionals being harassed just because they work in tech.
-It’s especially frustrating when high-profile corruption cases gather dust while agents are busy breaking into homes at 3 AM without warrants.
+Nigerians are tired of seeing young professionals being harassed just because they work in tech or are successful.
 This incident has sparked intense public debate and highlighted a disturbing pattern in the EFCC’s enforcement practices.
-Despite announcing an official end to night raids in 2023, the agency has continued conducting these controversial operations, often without warrants.
 Such actions directly violate the constitutional rights of Nigerian citizens, including protections against unlawful home invasions and guarantees of due process in arrests.
 By disregarding these fundamental rights, the EFCC undermines the rule of law and erodes public confidence in its mission.

 The tragic death of Salisu and the injury of another operative during the raid highlight the dangers of poorly executed and unauthorized operations.
 Ikechukwu’s use of his licensed firearm, believing he was defending himself from an armed robbery, further highlights the risks of the EFCC’s nocturnal raids.
 Such incidents not only endanger lives but also fuel public resentment toward the agency.